testfairy/docs/docs/100_FAQ/200_How_To_Setup_App_Release_Notes.md

-Every TestFairy build can include release notes that will be sent in the email.
+TestFairy builds can include release notes that will show up in email invitations, landing pages and in the testers dashboard.

-There are 3 ways to update your app release notes.
+There are several ways to update a build release notes.

 ### 1. Upload